Powers of Hamilton cycles in dense graphs perturbed by a random geometric graph: Threshold lower bounds

-Therefore, in order for $H_n\cup G^d(n,r)$ to contain the $k$-th power of a Hamilton cycle, $G^d(n,r)$ itself must contain at least linearly many edges.
-Thus, the lower bound for \Cref{thm:threshold} holds as a consequence of \Cref{prop:fewedges}. \end{proof}

-We remark that our $H_n$ is not the only possible extremal construction for this problem.
+We remark that our graph $H_n$ is not the only possible extremal construction for this problem.
 Indeed, \citet{DRRS20} used a different construction to obtain the lower bound for the $G(n,p)$-perturbed threshold for the containment of the $k$-th power of a Hamilton cycle when $\alpha\in((k-1)/k,k/(k+1))$.
 Their construction would yield the same result as ours.

 Let us now turn our attention to $F$-factors.
 Let $r \in \mathbb{N}$. \citet{HS70} proved that any graph $G$ on $n$ vertices with minimum degree $(1-1/r)n$, and $n$ divisible by $r$, contains a $K_r$-factor.
 (The case $r = 3$ was previously established by \citet{CH63}, and the case $r=2$ follows from Dirac's theorem~\cite{Dirac52}.)
 Observe that the chromatic number $\chi(K_r)$ of the clique satisfies $\chi(K_r) = r$.
-For any graph $F$, \citet{AY96} showed that any graph $H_n$ on sufficiently many vertices $n$ with minimum degree $\delta(H_n)\geq(1-1/\chi(F))n$, and $n$ divisible by $|V(F)|$, contains an $F$-factor.
+For any graph $F$, \citet{AY96} showed that any $n$-vertex graph $H_n$ with minimum degree $\delta(H_n)\geq(1-1/\chi(F))n$, and $n$ divisible by $|V(F)|$ sufficiently large, contains an $F$-factor.
 Although this minimum degree condition is best possible for cliques and some other graphs, it is not best possible for all graphs $F$.
 To get the full picture we need to introduce another parameter.

 For a graph $F$ with $\chi(F) \geq 2$, we define the \emph{critical chromatic number} of $F$ to be